HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **typedef** Keyword used for writing a typedef declaration that creates an alias that can be used anywhere in place of a (possibly complex) type name.
 U
 -
+**undefined** Describes a situation when it is not known what will happen when the code runs because it is not specified by the C++ specification.
 **uninitialized variable** Variable that is not given an initial value.
 Can for example be a variable of one of the built-in types defined inside a function, the values of these variables is undefined, this can cause nasty bugs.
 **unsigned** A keyword that is used as type specifier for integer types.
 Indicates that the type only holds values greater than or equal to zero.
 V